Crafting Utopia and Dystopia: Future of Crafts in Museums

 How can museums be significant institutions for craft exhibitions, for facilitating public encounters with craft, and for producing and mediating knowledge – not only today, but also in the future?
 And how can we as artists, curators and critics contribute to that process?

-Contributors: Åshild Adsen (NO) I Kim Paton (NZ) I Shannon Stratton (USA) I Edith Lundebrekke (NO) I Petter Snare I Anne Szefer Karlsen (NO) I Love Jönsson (SE) I Scrotum Clamp (GB/NO) I Lars Sture (NO)
+Contributors: Åshild Adsen (NO) I Kim Paton (NZ) I Shannon Stratton (US) I Edith Lundebrekke (NO) I Petter Snare I Anne Szefer Karlsen (NO) I Love Jönsson (SE) I Scrotum Clamp (UK/NO) I Lars Sture (NO)

 Contemporary craft and material-based art practices seem to be everywhere these days; in everyday life, in luxury goods, in design and fashion, and in various exhibitions – from artist-run spaces to contemporary art fairs and biennials.
 Makers are experiencing a new interest in craft skills and the qualities of handmade objects.
 Craftsmanship and materiality are being reinvestigated both ethically and aesthetically from within the field and beyond.

 Despite the growing popularity of contemporary craft, its future in museums seems to be challenged.